taviishii/TwoDuoPair/README.md

 # TwoDuoPair

-TwoDuoPair is a web application that helps two individuals find an ideal meeting location based on their preferences and geographical feasibility.
-Whether it's catching up with a friend, meeting a colleague halfway, or planning a casual hangout, TwoDuoPair takes the hassle out of choosing the perfect spot.
+TwoDuoPair is a full-stack location-based web app that helps two individuals find ideal meeting venues based on their locations and preferences.
+Whether it's catching up with a friend, meeting a colleague halfway, or planning a spontaneous hangout, TwoDuoPair takes the hassle out of choosing the perfect spot.

 ![Landing Page](https://imgur.com/Y97RoWR.png)